brycebaril/level-version/README.md

 `level-version` wraps levelup in a similar way to `level-sublevel` works, where instead of assigning your keys a prefix, it postfixes your keys with a version stamp.

 By default the versions are millisecond timestamps, but they can be anything you want.
 Either specify them manually or provide a default version generating function.
 For some of the features to work correctly the versions should lexically sort.
-In the initial version some features only support numeric versions, but with some modifications they should all be able to support non-numeric lexically ordered values.
+In the initial version some features only support numeric versions, but with some modifications it should all be able to support non-numeric lexically ordered values.

 It also includes GC options that let you control how many or how old of versions you want to keep around.